Glioblastoma

 Tumor treating fields therapy

-Tumor treating fields therapy, also known as TTF, is a treatment that uses electrical energy to damage the glioblastoma cells.
+Tumor treating fields therapy (TTF) is a treatment that uses electrical energy to damage glioblastoma cells.
 TTF makes it hard for the cells to multiply.

 During this treatment, sticky pads are attached to the scalp.
 You might need to shave your head so that the pads can stick.
 Wires connect the pads to a portable device.
-The device generates an electrical field that damages the glioblastoma cells.
+The device generates an electrical field that interrupts the signals glioblastoma cells need to divide.

 TTF works with chemotherapy.
 It might be suggested after radiation therapy.